aminsol/FTP_Server_Client/README.md

 # FTP Server Client
 FTP server and FTP client.
 The client shall connect to the server and support uploading and downloading of files to/from server.
-Before

 # Functions
 * upload ( `<filename>` )